A man has built his own replica of the Houses of Parliament to mark the forthcoming Diamond Jubilee celebrations.

 Inspiration for the unusual model came when the local jubilee committee spotted a similar replica which was built for the village in 1952 to mark the Queen’s coronation and they thought it would be fitting to commission another.

-People staying in central London hotels can visit the life-size version of the Houses of Parliament as it is open to the public.
+People staying in The Montcalm London Marble Arch Hotel can visit the life-size version of the Houses of Parliament as it is open to the public.
 Visitors are able to watch Parliament debates, view committee meetings as well as climb Big Ben.

 On Saturdays and during the closed summer session of Parliament, visitors can also go on a special 75 minute tour of the Houses which takes in the Commons and Lords Chambers, the Queen’s Robing Room, the Royal Gallery and Westminster Hall.
 Tickets cost £15 per adult and for children £6.